aloop/recipes/content/recipes/no-knead-bread.md

 ## Ingredients

 - 450g All-Purpose Flour or Bread Flour, plus more for dusting
-- 4.5g teaspoon Instant Yeast
+- 4.5g Instant Yeast
-- 7g teaspoons Kosher or Sea Salt
+- 7g Kosher or Sea Salt
 - 315g Warm Water (around 70°F)
 - Cornmeal or Wheat Bran as needed